aws/aws-nitro-enclaves-sdk-c/docs/kmstool.md

 1. **kmstool-enclave** is the application that runs in an enclave and calls the KMS using attestation, decrypting a message received from the instance side.
 Since this is a sample, it only allows one connection at a time, in order to simplify the workflow.
+This is supported only on Linux.

 2. **kmstool-instance** runs on the instance and connects to **kmstool-enclave**, passing credentials to the enclave and then